SMS Goeben: Post-war service

+Repair and refit

 During the 1920s, a commitment to refurbish Yavuz as the centerpiece of the new country's fleet was the only constant element of the various naval policies which were put forward.
 The battlecruiser remained in İzmit until 1926, in a neglected state: only two of her boilers worked, she could not steer or steam, and she still had two unrepaired scars from the mine damage in 1918.
 Enough money was raised to allow the purchase of a new 26000 t floating dock from Germany, as Yavuz could not be towed anywhere without risk of her sinking in rough seas.
 The French company Atelier et Chantiers de St. Nazaire-Penhöet was contracted in December 1926 to oversee the subsequent refit, which was carried out by the Gölcük Naval Shipyard.
-Work proceeded over three years (1927–1930); it was delayed when several compartments of the dock collapsed while being pumped out.
+Work proceeded from 1927 to 1930; it was delayed when several compartments of the dock collapsed while being pumped out.
 Yavuz was slightly damaged before she could be refloated and the dock had to be repaired before the repair work could begin.
 The Minister of Marine, Ihsan Bey (İhsan Eryavuz), was convicted of embezzlement in the resulting investigation.

 Other delays were caused by fraud charges which resulted in the abolition of the Ministry of Marine.
 The Turkish Military's Chief of Staff, Marshal Fevzi, opposed naval construction and slowed down all naval building programs following the fraud charges.
-Intensive work on the battlecruiser only began after the Greek Navy conducted a large-scale naval exercise off Turkey in September 1928 and the Turkish Government perceived a need to counter Greece's naval superiority.
+Intensive work on the battlecruiser only began after the Greek Navy conducted a large-scale naval exercise off Turkey in September 1928 and the Turkish government perceived a need to counter Greece's naval superiority.
 The Turks also ordered four destroyers and two submarines from Italian shipyards.
-The Greek Government proposed a 10-year "holiday" from naval building modeled on the Washington Treaty when it learned that Yavuz was to be brought back into service, though it reserved the right to build two new cruisers.
-The Turkish Government rejected this proposal, and claimed that the ship was intended to counter the growing strength of the Soviet Navy in the Black Sea.
+The Greek government proposed a 10-year "holiday" from naval building modeled on the Washington Treaty when it learned that Yavuz was to be brought back into service, though it reserved the right to build two new cruisers.
+The Turkish government rejected this proposal, and claimed that the ship was intended to counter the growing strength of the Soviet Navy in the Black Sea.